JuliaHealth/BioMedQuery.jl/README.md

 ### Note:

 This package has recently undergone significant changes.
-EUtils and UMLs APIs are now part of [BioServices.jl](https://github.com/BioJulia/BioServices.jl) (part of BioJulia) provides the basic interface to some of the APIs, while BioMedQuery helps parse and save results into MySQL, SQLite, DataFrames etcs.
+EUtils and UMLs APIs are now part of [BioServices.jl](https://github.com/BioJulia/BioServices.jl).
+BioMedQuery helps parse and save results into MySQL, SQLite, DataFrames etcs.
 The old master is now tag v0.2.3-depracate.